-Swimming: Our swimming pool is open from Memorial Day through Labor Day, Thursday through Sunday.
+Swimming: Our swimming pool is normally open Thursday through Sunday, from Memorial Day through Labor Day (Note: the pool is closed for this season.)
 Admission is $3 per adult and $2 per child 12 years and younger.
 Groups can also rent the pool for special events (contact the park for information).

 Read our swimming safety tips before cooling off in the pool or lake.